 The Leader Law Firm would like to thank journalist Steve Kroft and “60 Minutes” for its powerful 2013 coverage of Louis Taylor.

 In late March 1972, an all-white jury convicted Taylor of arson and murder related to the tragic December 20, 1970 fire at the Pioneer Hotel in Tucson.
-This fire is one of the saddest and most infamous events in Tucson’s history.
+The fire was one of the tragic, infamous events in Tucson’s history.

-In 2013, the Tucson Fire Department publicly acknowledged that there is no way to know whether the Pioneer Hotel fire was arson, based on current fire technology.
+In 2013, the Tucson Fire Department publicly acknowledged that there is no way to know if the Pioneer Hotel fire was arson, based on current fire technology.

-Taylor’s 1972 prosecution was led by Horton Weiss, a controversial and notorious deputy county attorney whose improper and unethical practices were well known to judges and local lawyers.
-Weiss, a prosecutor, was jailed after Taylor’s trial for misconduct in another case (occurring before Taylor’s trial).
+Prosecutor Horton Weiss led Taylor’s 1972 prosecution.
+Weiss was a controversial deputy county attorney whose improper and unethical practices were well known to judges and local lawyers.
+Weiss was jailed after Taylor’s trial for misconduct in another case (occurring before Taylor’s trial).
 Weiss reportedly used racial epithets when referring to people of color.